Anthony Joshua is already mulling over dropping one of his world title belts within weeks of regaining them from Andy Ruiz Jr.

-Once again holding four world titles, Joshua has lost his previously solid aura and is since considered the third best heavyweight on the planet.
+Once again holding four world titles and highly rated in the betting guide and on this site, Joshua has lost his previously solid aura and is since considered the third best heavyweight on the planet.

 Despite this, options have opened up for a future mega-fight with the winner of Deontay Wilder vs Tyson Fury on February 22.
 The only problem is two mandatories are in the way.

 Joshua has no qualms taking on one of those in a homecoming fight this spring, but may have to lobby the IBF or WBO for an exception to avoid a second immediately.

 With both sanctioning bodies handing down deadlines, this could become an impossible task.
 Joshua wants to entice Wilder or Fury for later summer, meaning two stipulations either side would take over a year to complete.

 The outcome? – Joshua would be best-served dropping the IBF or WBO strap.
 This is something already acknowledged by Joshua to the media.

 So, which belt goes? – It looks as though Joshua has chosen to pass the WBO belt to the next man in line.
 Who is that man? – None other than stablemate Oleksandr Usyk.